kamsonline/angular_test_app/README.md

 Frontend
 - Angular 2
+- ES6
+- Webpack
-- and any tools which we pick along the way
+- and any tools which gets picked up along the way

 ### Building this application